Symbian9/qmapshack-doc-wiki/DocGisItemsRte.md

 A Routino database is created from OSM data.
 The used file format is *pbf.
 You find these files at [GeoFabrik](http://download.geofabrik.de/).

 ![maproom1.png](images/DocGisItemsRte/qms5.png)

+Add one or more *pbf files to the input list.
+Select an output path and name prefix.
+Press start to compile a new database.

 ## MapQuest ##